-Writing and automatic testing doesn’t differ that much from traditional source code writing, because, similarly to an application, automatic tests are created with the help of programming languages like C# or Python.
+Writing automatic testing for web applications doesn’t differ that much from traditional source code writing, because, similarly to an application, automatic tests are created with the help of programming languages like C# or Python.
 A test engineer or ‘software developer in tests’, as they’re also called, have to pick the right language, IDE, framework to develop the tests in and the driver – a tool for translating the code to the specific actions run by a browser.

 The easiest decision in life of every automatic tester is the type of driver, which is the tool for the communication between the IDE and the browser.
 The easiest, because on the list of relevant tools there is only one of them: Selenium Web Driver (SWD).
 SWD is unrivalled on the market, probably due to its proliferation; there are versions compatible with all important browsers out there and for running automatic tests in the background, without the need of opening up a browser’s window and the need for watching the running process.
 Aside from the freedom of tool picking for displaying the test, Selenium gives us the same freedom when it comes to picking the language in which a test’s script is going to be made of.